Nimoscmp/git-prove-repo/README.md

 ###Subtitle

-This is theexplanation
+This is the explanation

 This is a phrase

 This is a description

-Tihs is another phrase
+This is another phrase